AndreaFavero71/Cubotone/README.md

 This git repo simplifies the download of the individual files and automates as much a possible the deployment to the Raspberry Pi

-This installation has proved to work on different Raspberry Pi models; Please report in case you experience issues.

 # How to use it:
 1. Flash your SD card according to the procedure in the [document here](doc/How_to_make_CUBOTone_robot_20221002.pdf) , Chapter 15